SATHVIK2416/wi-lo-st/README.md

 🌐 Network access:
    http://192.168.1.100:3000
    http://10.0.0.50:3000

+📂 Upload videos and stream live audio to connected devices!
 ```

-Share the network URLs with others on your WiFi network so they can access the videos.
+Share the network URLs with others on your WiFi network so they can access videos and hear live audio streams.

 ## 📁 File Structure